athena-consulting/cosmwasm-by-example/counter/README.md

 # Counter
-Counter default smart contract that allows incrementing and reseting a counter.
+Counter default smart contract that allows incrementing and resetting a counter.

 ## Changing State Variable
 Increment function changes the count state variable and pushes the state to blockchain storage.